Introduction: How to Lube Control Cables

 Remember to use blue threadlocker when reinstalling the clutch pivot bolt.
 Tighten up well, but not enough that the clutch lever starts to bind.

 You'll also have to readjust the clutch cable adjuster nut to leave it like before.
 In my case it was less important since I already had aftermarket adjustable levers installed.
-A pro tip is that if you want cheaper levers, the Z650's levers are the same but tend to be cheaper and have more options.
+A pro tip is that if you want cheaper levers, the Z650's levers are the same as the Ninja 650's but tend to be cheaper and have more options.

 Step 7: Disassemble the Throttle Cable Housing